Subfly/YABA/TERMS_OF_SERVICE.md

 - Create, organize, and manage bookmarks
 - Import and export bookmark data
 - Use the application offline
+- Synchronize data using Apple CloudKit (enabled by default)
 - Access the source code under MIT License

 ## 3. Open Source Nature